The 6 Steps I Use to Come up with Captivating Life Coaching Mission Statements

 • Providing women with coaching services that rebuild their confidence after divorce.

-• Ensuring that our clients feel welcome and valued, regardless of their gender, ethnic, social or religious background.
+• Ensuring my clients feel welcome and valued, regardless of their gender, ethnic, social, or religious background.

 If you’re a life coach for millennials having a quarter-life crisis, you might say:

-• Guiding millennials through a quarter-life crisis, so they find balance and success in career, family, and personal fulfillment.
+• Guiding millennials through a quarter-life crisis so that they can find balance, success, and personal fulfillment in their careers and relationships.

 • Showing compassion to every client and providing resources and tools that give them the clarity they need.

-• Rescuing clients from the frustration of quarter-life crisis and showing them how to turn it into a life-changing opportunity.
+• Helping clients overcome the frustration of a quarter-life crisis and showing them how to turn it into a life-changing opportunity.

 If you are a confidence coach, you might say:

-• Helping women in midlife remember their worth at work and at home.
+• Helping middle-aged women remember their worth at work and at home.

-• Showing our clients tools they can use, to use their voice to feel heard and respected.
+• Giving tools for my clients to help them find their voice, and to feel heard and respected.

 Where to Share Your Mission Statement